xenial-io/Xenial.Blog/_drafts/2020-06-24-tasty-delicious-dotnet-testing.md

 #### Live testing, code generation and protocols

 As mentioned earlier, I think in a world with open compilers, tools like Omnisharp, VSCode and Visual Studio for Mac, it's time to think about a external test runner that controls tests execution and provides feedback to the IDE in a separate process.
-That would require a open protocol that IDE's and test executors understand to quickly run tests and report coverage and test outcome back to the IDE.
+That would require an open protocol that IDE's and test executors understand to quickly run tests and report coverage and test outcome back to the IDE.
-Currently there is no tool out there that does that in a open, language unagnostic way. [wallabyjs](//wallabyjs.com/) and [ncrunch](//www.ncrunch.net/) are awesome tools but there isn't an common denominator between tooling in the IDE part and test execution on the other part.
+Currently there is no tool out there that does that in an open, language independent way. [wallabyjs](//wallabyjs.com/) and [ncrunch](//www.ncrunch.net/) are awesome tools but there isn't an common denominator between tooling in the IDE part and test execution on the other part.
 Take VSCode and language servers with the [Language Server Protocol](//microsoft.github.io/language-server-protocol/) as an inspiration.

 On the other hand there are a lot of scenarios internally in the `Tasty` code base as well in generating test cases using the new [source generators feature](//devblogs.microsoft.com/dotnet/introducing-c-source-generators/) i can think of.
 Using, for example, [gherkin](//cucumber.io/docs/gherkin/) to generate the bloat of boiler plate code that is needed to translate between business requirements and C# code.